-However, for those who have sincerely wondered why it might be assumed that humans are different from every other sentient species, for those who have faced the heartbreaking realisation that our tide of emotion is not an exclusively human experience, this and every festive season brings a sadness that overwhelms the joy, a grief and a poignancy that tears at the heart.
+However, for those who have faced the heartbreaking realisation that our tide of emotion is not an exclusively human experience, this and every festive season brings a sadness that overwhelms the joy, a grief and a poignancy that tears at the heart.
 This feeling is with us every day of every year, but for me it is sharpened, heightened by the outpouring of emotion of almost every human we meet at this particular time of the year.

-This is the heartbreak that no amount of tinsel can disguise; that when we refuse to be vegan, while we are carolling blissfully, there are mothers calling out and sobbing for their children who were killed or imprisoned so we can take the milk meant for them, there are babies whimpering for mothers seared on their memories but whom they barely met, there are tiny chicks dropping into macerators because as males they can never lay eggs, while the beaks of their sisters are seared from their sweet, bewildered, cheeping faces in preparation for the hell that is the parody of life we subject them to, to manipulate their reproductive systems for eggs for our needless self indulgence.
+This is the heartbreak that no amount of tinsel can disguise; that when we refuse to be vegan, while we are carolling blissfully, there are mothers calling out desperately for infants taken from them so we can drink the breast milk meant for them, there are newborns pining for mothers they barely met, there are tiny chicks dropping into macerators because as males they can never lay eggs, while the beaks of their sisters are seared from their sweet, bewildered, cheeping faces in preparation for the hell that we subject them to, as their reproductive systems destroy themselves to lay eggs for our self indulgence.

-This year, why not decide to seek true peace and show true respect for those who share this planet with us, by deciding to stop causing unnecessary harm to the helpless and vulnerable?
+It doesn’t have to be this way and all it takes is for us to draw a line and say, ‘Not in my name’.
+This year, why not decide to find real peace by showing true respect for those who share this planet with us.
 The only way to do this is to become vegan.
 Find out about it here.